mattlake/vtiger-sdk/README.md

 ![](https://img.shields.io/github/last-commit/mattlake/vtiger-sdk?style=flat-square)
 ***

-A simple and clean SDK for interacting with a Vtiger API
+A simple and clean SDK for interacting with a Vtiger API.

+This SDK does not include a Http client (Guzzle, Symfony HttpClient etc), it relies on one being provided that meets PSR18 and uses PSR7 messages.

+By reusing Psr18 compliant Http clients that are already in the code base removes the need for multiple dependecies doing the same job and adding complexity.

 ***